MillionConcepts/hostess/README.md

 ## installation
 `hostess` is not currently available via any package manager.
-For now, we recommend downloading the source, using a `conda`-compatible tool and the provided [environment.yml](environment.yml) file to set up an appropriate conda env, then installing `hostess` into that environment using `pip`.
+For now, we recommend downloading the source, using a Conda-compatible tool and the provided [environment.yml](environment.yml) file to set up an appropriate conda env, then installing `hostess` into that environment using `pip`.
 For instance, if you have `mamba` and `git` installed: